-Crystal Dey covers crime, courts, tribal relations and Beltrami county government for The Bemidji Pioneer.
+Crystal Dey covers crime, courts, tribal relations and social issues for The Bemidji Pioneer.
 Originally from Minnesota’s Iron Range, Dey has worked for the Echo Press in Alexandria, Minnesota, The Forum in Fargo, North Dakota, The Tampa Tribune in Tampa, Florida, the Hartford Courant in Hartford and West Hartford News in West Hartford, Connecticut.
 Dey studied Mass Communications at Minnesota State University Moorhead with an emphasis in Online Journalism.
 Follow Crystal Dey on Twitter @Crystal_Dey.

 - Member for

 - 1 year 2 months

 A Bemidji State University student who died Wednesday morning after leaving a house party in Bemidji is believed to have fallen in a creek before a passerby discovered her in a nearby wooded area in the city.

 A Bemidji State University student was pronounced dead Wednesday morning after she was found unconscious in a wooded area in Bemidji.